Skip to content

 Wrap Up

-But don't let that stop you — get out and cast a line: Local Metro, River, Yorkes, Fleurieu, or your Reservoir – there’s a chance of a feed.
+But don't let that stop you — get out and cast a line: Local Metro, River, Yorkes, Fleurieu, or your Reservoirs – there’s a chance of a feed.

-Rug up, enjoy some winter sunshine, and Support Local wherever you are and whenever you can — it truly makes a difference!
+Support Locals wherever you are and whenever you can — it truly makes a difference!

 Tight Lines, from the Spot On Team